Welcome to the infamous Ciudad Perdida trek in Colombia.

 You’ll need to arrange with a tour company in Santa Marta, where various ones offer a slightly different kind of experience.

-Meeting up with your group and guide, you will set off from Santa Marta and drive to the town of Machete, where you will get a quick briefing before you head off.
+Meeting up with your group and guide, you set off from Santa Marta and drive to the town of Machete, where you’ll have a quick briefing before you head off.

 Now’s the time to make sure you have all your things, and to buy some travel bug spray as you’ll need it!

-For the first two or three days, you will be waking up early around 5/6 am, having breakfast with your group (all meals are prepared by local chefs that are in each campsite) before heading off.
+For the first two or three days, you wake up early (around 5/6 am), to have breakfast with your group (all meals are prepared by local chefs that are at each campsite) before heading off.

 You will spend the best part of 8 hours walking every day, though there will be time to jump in the river and explore some of the pristine nature along the way.
 As always, aim to pack minimal items if you can!